 The permittee is authorized to conduct irrigation of wastewater as specified in the application for this permit.
-The final limitations shall become effective on July 1, 2021 and remain in effect until expiration of the permit.
+The final limitations shall become effective on April 1, 2021 and remain in effect until expiration of the permit.
 The irrigation of wastewater shall be controlled, limited and monitored by the permittee as specified below:

 IRRIGATION OPERATIONAL MONITORING PARAMETER(S) UNITS FINAL LIMITATIONS MONITORING REQUIREMENTS

 DAILY TOTAL WEEKLY TOTAL MONTHLY TOTAL MEASUREMENT FREQUENCY SAMPLE TYPE

-Limit Set: LW
+Limit Set: LW Limit Set: LW

 Irrigation Period hours daily total

 Volume Irrigated gallons daily total

 Irrigation Area acres daily total

 Irrigation Rate inches daily total

-MONITORING REPORTS SHALL BE SUBMITTED MONTHLY; THE FIRST REPORT IS DUE AUGUST 28, 2021.
+MONITORING REPORTS SHALL BE SUBMITTED MONTHLY; THE FIRST REPORT IS DUE MAY 28, 2021.

 - Monitoring requirement only. - Storage Basin Freeboard shall be reported as storage basin water level in feet below the overflow level. - Monitoring data from each Permitted Feature shall be reported separately. - Wastewater that is irrigated shall be sampled at the irrigation pump or wet well.
-If irrigation did not occur during the report period, report as "No Discharge". - Required only for irrigation to public use areas.
-Report as, "Not Applicable" if irrigation does not occur to public use areas during the report period.
+If irrigation did not occur during the report period, report as "No Discharge".